The Hunt for Red October: Games

 The novel also became the basis for three computer, video, and console games.
 One version, a combination of a submarine simulator and strategy game, was released in 1987 and received positive reviews.
 Another game based on the movie was released in 1990.
 The console game was released in 1991 for the Nintendo Entertainment System and later for the Game Boy and Super Nintendo Entertainment System.
 In addition, a board game The Hunt for Red October, published in 1988 by TSR, Inc. became one of the all time bestselling wargames.

 In late 2015, River Horse announced it had acquired the rights and intended to crowdfund another game based on the intellectual property.

 Legacy

 The Hunt for Red October popularized the book genre of techno-thriller into the mainstream.
 "Tom Clancy defined an era, not just of thrillers but of pop culture in general," said Jon Land, an author and marketing chair for the International Thriller Writers.
 "No one encapsulated the mindset and mentality of the Reagan era more, as the Cold War was heating up for the last time and we were entering a new age of modern warfare.
 Clancy's books tapped into our fears and helped define our psyches, even as he reinvigorated the thriller genre by bringing millions of new readers into the fold."

 On April 20, 2018, The Hunt for Red October was included in the list of 100 most-loved books in the U.S., compiled by PBS as part of their new series and multi-platform initiative The Great American Read.

-The book appeared in a fake commercial ad serving as a teaser trailer for the third season of the Netflix web television series Stranger Things, which was released on July 16, 2018.